NLnetLabs/routinator/source/installation.rst

 Installing Specific Versions
 ----------------------------

+All new features of Routinator are built on a branch and merged via a `pull request <https://github.com/NLnetLabs/routinator/pulls>`_, allowing you to easily try them out using Cargo.
+Before every new release of Routinator, one or more release candidates are provided for testing.

 .. tabs::

    .. group-tab:: Deb Packages

-       Release candidates of Routinator are also available on our `software package repository <https://packages.nlnetlabs.nl>`_.
-To install these as well, add the line below that corresponds to your operating system to your ``/etc/apt/sources.list`` or ``/etc/apt/sources.list.d/``:
+       To install release candidates of Routinator, add the line below that corresponds to your operating system to your ``/etc/apt/sources.list`` or ``/etc/apt/sources.list.d/``:

        .. code-block:: text